D2-mods/Better-IWD-Pregen/README.md

 - IWDEE: Patch shortbows to use shortbow appearance (as in IWD1 with 1pp)
 - IWD-in-BG2: Patch scimitars to use scimitar appearance (was using long sword)

-NOTE: Shortbow appearance can't be set for IWD-in-BG2.
+> Note: Shortbow appearance can't be set for IWD-in-BG2.

 --